wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.6 =
+= 1.0.7 =
-* New: Dutch translation, thanks to Monique
-* New: French translation, thanks to sil3r
+* New: Italian translation, thanks to Alessandro Fiorotto